What Is an Approval Process?

 - Edit Record: In some cases, you might want the record to be kept editable - for instance, if you made a mistake or need to keep certain information private from other parties.

 While we’re on the topic of automated workflows, it’s important to note that some programs also offer additional functionality that can create a more customized feel, or help disrupt some of the inflexibility that can come with automation.
-Some of these functions include:
+Some of these functions include the following:

 - Email Templates: Some platforms have built-in email templates for notifications.
 This functionality adds a personalized touch and also provides a space for enhanced communication.